replaceitem/carpet-discarpet/docs/pages/functions/send-message.md

 The `content` is a parsable [Message content](/parsables/message-content.md), but if you just want text, it can be a regular string.

-This example shows how you can send a message and add reactions to it as soon as it was sent
+This example shows how you can send a message and add reactions to it as soon as it was sent:

 ```py
 task(_() -> (